 We love the richness such a dark chocolate brings to this decadent, flourless chocolate cake.
+It really is one of the best chocolate cake recipes for gluten free baking.
 And, although the total time to make this cake start to finish is almost 2 hours, only about 15 minutes of that time is active.
 The rest is cooking and resting, leaving you free for other pursuits while the house fills with the mouthwatering aroma of melting chocolate.
-Best of all, the cake is naturally wheat-free.
-And those of you with an intolerance will be excited to hear that it’s also naturally gluten-free.
-Yet the recipe is still full on flavor and ripe with aphrodisiacs including chocolate, coffee and almonds.

 - 6 oz SCHARFFEN BERGER 70% Cacao Bittersweet Chocolate